acts-project/acts/docs/core/reconstruction/pattern_recognition/track_finding.md

 (ckf_core)=
 ## Combinatorial Kalman Filter

-Acts provides a Combinatorial Kalman Filter (CKF) implementation for track finding ( {class}`Acts::CombinatorialKalmanFilter`).
-Its usage is demonstrated in the example algorithm ActsExamples::TrackFindingAlgorithm.
+ACTS provides a Combinatorial Kalman Filter (CKF) implementation for track finding ({class}`Acts::CombinatorialKalmanFilter`).
+Its usage is demonstrated in the example algorithm `ActsExamples::TrackFindingAlgorithm`.

 The CKF requires as input a track seed i.e. an estimation of the track parameters, and a list of measurements with an association to the (sensitive) surfaces of the